Instructions

 5. 📏Scaling Controls:

-• Set Scaling Factors: Adjust the scaling factors for X, Y, and Z axes using the input fields or sliders provided.
+• Set Scaling Factors: Adjust the scaling factors for X, Y, and Z axes using the input fields.

-• Apply Scaling: Click to apply the current scaling values set using the sliders or input fields to all selected shapes.
+• Apply Scaling: Click to apply the current scaling values to the selected shape.

 7. 📊 Grid Options: